BrandonHe/sdl_android_guides/docs/Getting In-Car Audio/index.md

 proxy.sendRPCRequest(endAPT);
 ```

-You will receive a `EndAudioPassThruResponse` and `PerformAudioPassThruResponse` with a `Result` of `SUCCESS`, and should expect to handle this audio passthrough as though it was successful.
+You will receive an `EndAudioPassThruResponse` and a `PerformAudioPassThruResponse` with a `Result` of `SUCCESS`, and should expect to handle this audio passthrough as though it was successful.

 ### Handling the Response
 To process the response that we received from an ended audio capture, we monitor the `PerformAudioPassThruResponse` through the callback in the Sdl Service.
+If the response has a successful `Result`, all of the audio data for the passthrough has been received and is ready for processing.

 ```java
 @Override